StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 #### God is Omnipresent {#god-s-infinite-nature-god-is-omnipresent}

 God is ever-present, irrespective of space.
 He can effect anything He desires in the spatial realm (Job 26:7).
-Therefore God has the ability, has always had and always will have, to be anywhere and everywhere, local and universal.
+Therefore God has the ability (has always had, and always will have) to be anywhere and everywhere, local and universal.

 Of particular note is that this means God sees all.
 Nobody can sneak anything past God, and on that Great Day of Days, all will be revealed.
 It also means it is completely futile to try to run away from God.
 Like Jonah, we will find that no matter where we go, God and His purposes for us will always be there too.